CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 8.1.Ti=Books of Account

+8.1.sec={8.1.1.Sen}  {8.1.2.2.Sen}

+8.1.1.Sen=The Managers must keep such books and records relating to the operation of the Company as are appropriate and adequate for the Company's business and for the carrying out of this agreement.

+8.1.2.Sen={8.1.2.1.Cl}  {8.1.2.2.cl}

-8.1.sec=The Managers must keep such books and records relating to the operation of the Company as are appropriate and adequate for the Company's business and for the carrying out of this agreement.
-At a minimum, the following must be maintained at the principal office of the Company:  (a) financial statements for the three most recent fiscal years; (b) federal, state, and local income tax returns for the three most recent fiscal years; (c) a register showing the current names and addresses of the Members; (d) a copy of the Company's certificate of organization and any amendments thereto; (e) this agreement and any amendments thereto; (f) minutes of any meetings of Managers or Members; and (g) consents to action by Managers or Members.
+8.1.2.1.Cl=At a minimum, the following must be maintained at the principal office of the Company:

+8.1.2.2.cl=(a) financial statements for the three most recent fiscal years; (b) federal, state, and local income tax returns for the three most recent fiscal years; (c) a register showing the current names and addresses of the Members; (d) a copy of the Company's certificate of organization and any amendments thereto; (e) this agreement and any amendments thereto; (f) minutes of any meetings of Managers or Members; and (g) consents to action by Managers or Members.
 Such books and records shall be open to inspection and copying on reasonable notice by any Member, Manager or their authorized representatives during normal business hours for purposes reasonably related to the interest of such person as a Member or Manager.
 The costs of such inspection and copying shall be borne by the Member or Manager.

 8.2.Ti=Fiscal Year